jcraane/personal-blog-hugo/content/post/2022-07-27-koin-viewmodel-injection.md

 ## Context

 A ViewModel in Android (not to be confused with the term ViewModel in the MVVM architecture pattern) is a component scoped to the lifecycle of another component, usually a fragment or an activity.
-To create maintainable code, the ViewModel delegates to other objects.
+To create maintainable code without becomaing the ViewModel to large, the ViewModel delegates to other objects.
 When using coroutines, those other objects might use suspending functions.
 Those functions are called from the ViewModel in a CoroutineScope.
-For a
-ViewModel this usually is the viewModelScope.
+For a ViewModel this is the viewModelScope.
 When the ViewModel is cleared, the viewModelScope is cancelled.

-The above scenario works in the case all dependent objects can mark all async functions as suspended.
-This might not always be the case., Those dependent objects might also be used elsewhere or coming from a library.
+The above scenario works in the case all dependent objects can mark all required functions as suspended.
+This might not always be the case.
+Those dependent objects might also be used elsewhere or coming from a library.
 In this case it might make sense to pass a coroutine scope when initializing those objects.
 This post describes several methods (also ones which do not work as expected) to accomplish this.

 ### Application scenario

 To test all scenario's I created a minimal application with the following scenario (the basis of the application is the navigator sample from Android Studio).
+The different scenarios are implemented in separate branches.
+The link to the source code can be found in the introduction of each scenario.

 The app defines three tabs: home, dashboard and notifications.
 The app consists of a MainActivity and three fragments, one for each tab.
 The notifications tab contains a button which launches the MainActivity again (pressing back finishes this instance of the MainActivity).
 The view models are scoped to the fragments.